TravelTimN/ci-milestone04-dcd/README.md

 - [Materialize Icons](https://materializecss.com/icons.html)
     - I've retained only a select few of the standard Materialize Icons, as these are built-in to some of their components.
 However, on mobile devices, clicking buttons like 'close' **X**, the browser thinks you're wanting to perform a search for that text, so I have replaced some of them with Font Awesome icons.
 - [Font Awesome 5.8.1](https://fontawesome.com/)
     - Although Materialize Icons have nearly 1,000 free-to-use icons, I prefer the look of Font Awesome's icons, and they have more to suit my specific needs for this project.
-They aren't called using text, but rather classes, so use on mobile devices isn't affected.
+They aren't displayed using *text*, but rather *classes*, so use on mobile devices isn't affected.

 #### Typography